rohitk063/Rohit_Kumar_Kaliyar--Hierarchical-clustering/Hierarchical clustering.md

 - [Google’s Neural Machine Translation System: Bridging the Gap between Human and Machine Translation](https://arxiv.org/pdf/1609.08144.pdf) - In 2016: stacked residual LSTMs with attention mechanisms on encoder/decoder are the best for NMT (Neural Machine Translation).
 - [Neural Machine Translation and Sequence-to-sequence Models: A Tutorial](https://arxiv.org/pdf/1703.01619.pdf) - Interesting overview of the subject of NMT, I mostly read part 8 about RNNs with attention as a refresher.
 - [Massive Exploration of Neural Machine Translation Architectures](https://arxiv.org/pdf/1703.03906.pdf) - That yields intuition about the boundaries of what works for doing NMT within a framed seq2seq problem formulation.

+## Books

+- [How to Create a Mind](https://www.amazon.com/How-Create-Mind-Thought-Revealed/dp/B009VSFXZ4) - The audio version is nice to listen to while commuting.
+This book is motivating about reverse-engineering the mind and thinking on how to code AI.
+- [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/index.html) - This book covers many of the core concepts behind neural networks and deep learning.
+- [Deep Learning - An MIT Press book](http://www.deeplearningbook.org/) - Yet halfway through the book, it contains satisfying math content on how to think about actual deep learning.
+- [Some other books I have read](https://books.google.ca/books?hl=en&as_coll=4&num=10&uid=103409002069648430166&source=gbs_slider_cls_metadata_4_mylibrary_title) - Some books listed here are less related to deep learning but are still somehow relevant to this list.
 ```
 Give examples
 ```